hashicorp/field-workshops-terraform/instructor-guides/azure_intro_to_terraform_INSTRUCTOR_GUIDE.md

 https://instruqt.com/hashicorp/tracks/terraform-build-azure

-Go through each of these tracks from start to finish and make sure you understand them.
+Go through this track start to finish and make sure you understand all the challenges.
 Students may have questions during the labs.
 When presenting a workshop be sure to give enough time for all your participants to go through the labs.
 Remember that this is probably their first time working a tool like Terraform.

 #### Creating Instruqt Invites
 Once you've gotten an invite to the HashiCorp organization you can create temporary invite links for your students: